How to Scale Testing for AI-Accelerated Development

 AI tools promise faster development, but poor testing experiences can negate these gains.
 Long feedback loops, difficult debugging, and complex test setups frustrate developers and slow velocity.

-We've seen teams where developers spend more time fighting with test infrastructure than actually writing code.
+We have seen teams where developers spend more time fighting with test infrastructure than actually writing code.
 The AI helps them generate a feature in 30 minutes, but it takes 3 hours to get test results and debug failures.
-That's not progress.
+That is not progress.

 Focus on developer experience optimization:

 The five strategies outlined here represent proven approaches from cloud-native organizations that have successfully navigated this transition.
-The key is starting with your biggest bottleneck, whether that's pipeline capacity, organizational silos, or developer experience, and systematically addressing each challenge.
+The key is starting with your biggest bottleneck, whether that is pipeline capacity, organizational silos, or developer experience, and systematically addressing each challenge.

 Success requires both technical and organizational changes, but the payoff is substantial: higher deployment frequency, reduced time to market, and developer teams that can focus on innovation rather than fighting with testing infrastructure.